MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-7391-database-engine-error.md

 - Check the object that you point to on the destination server.
 If the object is a view or a stored procedure, or if it causes a trigger to run, check whether it implicitly points to another server.
 If so, the third server is the source of the problem.
 Run the query directly on the third server.
 If you can't do this, the linked server query isn't the problem.
 Resolve the underlying problem first.

 - Check whether you're using Remote Access Server (RAS) to access remote servers.
 If so, make sure that you have implemented Routing RAS (RRAS).
-Linked server don't work on RAS because RAS allows only one-way communication.
+Linked servers don't work on RAS because RAS allows only one-way communication.

 ### Server configuration